OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 The Octopus Server includs a [built-in worker](/docs/infrastructure/workers/buit-in-worker.md).
 When you configure a deployment or runbook to run tasks on the server it is actually handing off that work to the built-in worker.

 :::hint
 Octopus Cloud is running the Octopus Linux container.
 To ensure maximum cross-compatiability with both Windows and Linux, the built-in worker is disabled on Octopus Cloud.
 Instead we provide you with the ability to choose from 3 dynamic workers, Windows Server 2016, Windows Server 2019 and Ubuntu 18.04.
+Each worker type is a different worker pool.
 :::

 The built-in worker and dynamic workers were created to help get you started.
 Using them at scale will quickly expose their flaws.